rwieruch/blog_robinwieruch_content/blog/react-form-validation/index.md

 When I have written about my [React tech stack](/react-tech-stack/) for next year, lots of developers [[0](https://x.com/rwieruch/status/1866525030948929833), [1](https://www.linkedin.com/posts/robin-wieruch-971933a6_the-tech-stack-id-use-in-2025-nextjs-activity-7272290225891028993-VZol)] were almost confused by my suggestion that you might not need a form library in React.

 In my experience, developers have often overcomplicated form handling (in React).
 Many immediately install a form library alongside their initial React setup.
-However, I believe most forms can be effectively managed in React without a form library, at least until they reach a certain level of complexity or a certain number of users where client-side validation is needed to mitigate the server load and to improve the user experience.
+However, I believe most forms can be effectively managed in React without a form library, at least until they reach a certain level of complexity.

 Let's dive into it here.
 We will start with a baseline of a React Form and a React Server Action.
 Let's start with the React Form Component: